kyluk9900/HSI_Constituents_Scanner/README.md

 <h1>Hang Seng Index Constituents Scanner</h1>

 <h2>Description</h2>
-This project consists of a Python program that scrapes the price data of all Hang Seng Index constituents from the interent.
+This project consists of a Python program that scrapes the price data of all Hang Seng Index constituents from the internet.
 It allows users to obtain the latest closing price, percentage change, 14-day RSI, trailing PE and forward dividend of the constituents with just a click.
 <br />